Graphic Organizer Templates: A teacher's guide

 3) By having students create them first, they can see exactly what needs to go where.
 In other words, they know exactly which part goes next to another part.
 Without doing this step, they may end up putting things down randomly and never really knowing where to put something until later.

 5) Visual tools promote the knowledge of students.
-When we use these tools we are building schema, organized packets of information that make retrieval easier.
+When we use these tools we are building schema, organised packets of information that make retrieval easier.
 Providing an opportunity for students to get their ideas out of their head and onto paper bypasses the limitations of their relatively small working memories.

 The three most common types of graphic organiser are the hierarchical diagram, the flow chart and the connector form.
 A hierarchical diagram is a structure that begins with the most general information or concepts in the centre and progress through to the detail or other more specific things down a vertical or horizontal axis.